T

 Local etiquette

-• Tipping is customary at 18-20% for good service in restaurants.
-Bartenders also expect a tip per drink.
+• Tipping is customary and generally 18-20% for good service at restaurants.

-• Reservations are highly recommended for popular dinner spots, especially on weekends.
+• Reservations are highly recommended for popular restaurants, especially on weekends or during festival seasons.

 Plan the rest of your New Orleans trip